 Hello and welcome!
 I’m Marie … probably kind of obvious from the site address, right?

 We started our journey in a dark basement apartment in the city – where I learned to make cheese, preserve food and manage in a small space on a very tight budget.
-It was there that I started working on my cookbook, A Cabin Full of Food, which contains almost 1000 from scratch recipes.
-You can buy that here at whatever price you think is fair.
-(Seriously – set your price.
-I trust you.
-If you get the book and think you ripped me off, come back and buy another copy!)
+It was there that I started working on my cookbook, A Cabin Full of Food.
+It’s now being used by homesteaders in North America, Europe, and even Africa!

 We then moved completely off-grid in the deep woods for three years.
 While there, we learned to take care of small livestock, garden, haul water and live with a wood stove.
 Our youngest child was also born there.
 In the end, though, toxic black mold in the walls was our undoing and we had to abandon the cabin.
 That’s where we also learned that you can live without a lot of stuff but you absolutely cannot live without people.
 You can read more about our decision here and here.